yorkzach/startup/README.md

 - Frontend served up using Express static middleware: My frontend code (HTML, CSS, JavaScript) is served up using Express static middleware.
 The express.static middleware is correctly configured to serve static files from the public directory.
 Score: 10/10

-- Your frontend calls third-party service endpoints: Although I haven't explicitly demonstrated the frontend calling third-party service endpoints in your provided code, I indicated the intention to do so in the comments.
+- Your frontend calls third-party service endpoints: Although I haven't explicitly demonstrated the frontend calling third-party service endpoints in my code, I indicated the intention to do so in the comments.
 Score: 0/10 (Incomplete)

 - Your backend provides service endpoints: I have provided service endpoints for serving real-time data (/api/realtime-data) as demonstrated in the server.js file.
 Score: 20/20